tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 > aside positive
 > A better practice for making AI with **Behavior Trees** could be making an `AbstractEnemyBH`, that is not dependent on anything specific to any enemy type.
 Then the enemies would be defined entirely by their Behavior Trees.
-However as always, this depends on the scale of the game you are making.
+However, as always, this depends on the scale of the game you are making.